 Prepare the site by removing all vegetation, such as grass, from the area completely.
 Sod grows best when it has direct contact with the soil beneath it, so don’t just plop the sod over your existing lawn or it may take root or not grow at all.

-Strip the area down to the soil, then till it up to loosen the soil.
-If necessary, bring in some new soil, preferably at least 2 inches, and incorporate it into your existing soil so it blends nicely- you'll know it is blended well when you can't between the old and new soil.
+Strip the area down to the soil, then till it up to loosen it.
+If necessary, bring in some new soil, preferably at least two inches, and incorporate it into your existing soil so it blends nicely—you'll know it is blended well when you can't distinguish between the old and new.

 Before installing sod, consider testing your soil to see if the nutrients are balanced, and add amendments as necessary.
 Then re-till the soil to spread soil amendments around.
 Finish the prep work by grading the soil and raking it smooth.
-Avoid packing down the soil, as the roots in the sod grow easier in loosened soil.
+Avoid packing it down, as the roots in the sod grow easier in loosened soil.